Rory-Sullivan/allen-institute-presentation-20250416/presentation.md

 - I built the event system that automatically propagated data changes
 - I built the real-time system that kept the frontend up to date using web sockets (SignalR)
-- I built re-usable components for the frontend.
+- I built reusable components for the frontend.
 Several screens looked very similar so these components were used across all of them to keep the user experience consistent.